hydephp/develop/creating-static-pages.md

 @endsection
 ```

-### Using plain HTML

-You don't have to use Blade in Blade pages.
+> Tip: You don't have to use Blade in Blade pages.
 It's also perfectly fine to use plain HTML,
-however you still need to use the `blade.php` extension so Hyde can recognize it.
+> however you still need to use the `blade.php` extension so Hyde can recognize it.